X-ray during pregnancy: Is it safe?

 Most X-ray exams — including those of the legs, head, teeth or chest — won't expose your reproductive organs to the direct X-ray beam, and a lead apron can be worn to provide protection from radiation scatter.

-Before having an X-ray, tell your health care provider if you are or might be pregnant.
+Before having an X-ray, tell your doctor if you are or might be pregnant.
 Depending on the circumstances, it might be possible to postpone the X-ray or modify it to reduce the amount of radiation.
 In addition, if you have a child who needs an X-ray, don't hold your child during the exam if you are or might be pregnant.

 If you had a diagnostic X-ray before you knew you were pregnant, talk to your health care provider.